metabase/metabase/docs/developers-guide/driver-changelog.md

   Honey SQL version) has been removed; replace all usages with the two-arity version.
 Honey SQL 2 has been the only supported version since Metabase 0.49.0.

+- The `:skip-drop-db?` option sometimes passed to methods for loading and destroying test data is no longer passed, you can remove code that checks for it.
+Test data code is now better about avoiding unneeded/redundant calls to `metabase.test.data.interface/create-db!`, so test data loading code should not need to call `DROP DATABASE IF EXISTS` before loading test data.

 ## Metabase 0.50.0

 - The Metabase `metabase.mbql.*` namespaces have been moved to `metabase.legacy-mbql.*`.
 You probably didn't need to